asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/15macros/README.md

 </br>
 `tpt.py` prints out pathways and corresponding fluxes.
 </br>
 `macro_*.xtc` contain several frames for each macrostate.
+The `ionized.psf` files in the `../../md_files` directory can be used to visualize these macrostates.
-The The `extract_frames2.xtc` is used to extract these frames.
+The `extract_frames2.xtc` is used to extract these frames.
 Due to the large disc sizes the original MD simulations trajectories are not on this repository.